-Compared to the rest of the Metropolitan Los Angeles market, the Apartment Row submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Apartment Row submarket has less expensive rates, so you should have no trouble finding a great deal in this depreciated region.

-In the last 90 days, 1 listings have been made available, which means listings might be going fast.
-You'll want to be prepared to make an offer immediately.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 5 listings have been made available, which means office spaces are probably going fast.
+You'll want to be prepared to tour spaces as quick as possible.
+About 20% of the available leases in the Apartment Row are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 660 sqft.
-Most properties in this region are close to 1 stories.
-Most buildings in this area were built in 1971 and are Class C.
+Most buildings in this area are close to 2 floors.
+Most buildings in this region were built in 1971 and are Class C.